 It’s much better to donate your unwanted clothing to friends or family members or put them in textile recycling bins.

 In 2021, more and more people will shop online as well as locally.
 Sites like Etsy, encourage and support handmade items and ethical trends which are far more sustainable!

 Online shopping has been a growing sales platform for a while now but it has really boomed since the start of the pandemic.

-Due to lockdowns, social distancing measures and international travel restrictions, there have been far fewer fashion shows, as many have been cancelled.
+Due to lockdowns, social distancing measures, and international travel restrictions, there have been far fewer fashion shows, as many have been canceled.

 Fashion designers and brands have opted for digital fashion shows instead to reach their target audience online.
 In some cases, 3D fashion designs and virtual models have been used instead of real-life models.

-Fashion brands have been forced to adapt to using digital technologies in order to remain competitive in the marketplace and to stay in touch with their target customers.
+Fashion brands have been forced to adapt to using digital technologies in order to remain competitive in the marketplace and stay in touch with their target customers.

 Digital fashion shows are a lot more sustainable and will be increasingly popular in the future.

-Some fashion retailers already allow their customers to visualise what an item of clothing will look like on different body shapes and sizes on their websites before customers decide whether to purchase or not.
+Some fashion retailers already allow their customers to visualize what an item of clothing will look like on different body shapes and sizes on their websites before customers decide whether to purchase or not.